Tighter Confidence Bounds for Sequential Kernel Regression: KERNEL BANDITS

-In Algorithm \ref{alg:kernel_ucb}, we describe a general recipe for a kernel bandit algorithm, which is based on a sequence of upper confidence bounds $u_0, u_1, u_2, \dots$ for the reward function $f^*$.
-In each round $t$, we use all previous observations $\{(x_s, y_s)\}_{s=1}^{t-1}$ to successively construct the UCB $u_{t-1}$, and then select the action that maximises $u_{t-1}$.
+In Algorithm \ref{alg:kernel_ucb}, we present a recipe for a kernel bandit algorithm that uses confidence bounds to select actions.

-For each $t$, we must be able to compute $u_t$ using the data $x_1, y_1, \dots, x_t, y_t$.
+In each round $t$, we use all previous observations $\{(x_s, y_s)\}_{s=1}^{t-1}$ to construct the UCB $u_{t-1}$, and then select the action that maximises $u_{t-1}$.
 Kernel bandit algorithms of this form have appeared under different names, such as GP-UCB \citep{srinivas2010gaussian} and KernelUCB \citep{valko2013finite}, based on the confidence bounds that they use.
 We therefore use the names KernelUCB and GP-UCB synonymously.
 When we use the confidence bounds in Thm.\ 3.11 of \citep{abbasi2012online}, we call Algorithm \ref{alg:kernel_ucb} AY-GP-UCB.
 If we use the confidence bounds in Thm.
 2 of \citep{chowdhury2017kernelized}, then Algorithm \ref{alg:kernel_ucb} is the Improved GP-UCB algorithm (IGP-UCB).